 The Councillors sit on eight main committees.
 Each committee makes recommendations connected to a particular area of the council’s work, such as education or transport.
 A cycle of meetings involving each of the committees takes place five times a year.
-Once a cycle has been completed, a meeting of the Full Council is held.
+Once a cycle has been completed, a meeting of the full council is held.
 All 21 Councillors take part – and make final decisions on the recommendations made by the committees.
 Once decisions are made the work of the Council is carried out by seven main Council Services.